 In general, college policy states that students live in the dormitories provided by our synod.
 Unmarried students live with a roommate in one of the residence halls operated by the college.
-If enrollment numbers are greater than dormitory capacities, then single students who are four or more years out of high school and have reached the age of twenty-one, may request an exemption from dormitory living, but the Vice-President for Student Life will make decisions regarding such requests.
+If enrollment numbers are greater than dormitory capacities, then single students who are four or more years out of high school and have reached the age of twenty-one, may request an exemption from dormitory living, but the Vice President for Student Life will make decisions regarding such requests.
 Married students arrange their own housing.
 The Student Life Office often hears about local rental opportunities.

 The college provides a bed, mattress, desk, chair, dresser space, and wardrobe/closet for each dormitory resident.
 Students provide towels, bed linens and blankets, phone, study lamps, and trash containers.
 Appliances and extra furniture may be brought into the dormitories with the approval of the dormitory supervisor.
-If you have any questions about the appropriateness of bringing certain items to campus, please contact the Vice-President for Student Life.
+If you have any questions about the appropriateness of bringing certain items to campus, please contact the Vice President for Student Life.

-Major internet bandwidth augmentation improved the internet access students have and Wi-Fi is available throughout the dormitories as well as other campus buildings and spaces.
+WiFi is available throughout the dormitories as well as other campus buildings and spaces.
 Students who desire video/television/streaming service in their dorm rooms are encouraged to bring their own streaming device and subscriptions.